Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 So restart gatsby develop and check the **site** dropdown field again.

-As seen in the image below, the `siteMetadata` field has the data you provided (in the `gatsby-config.js` file) available as selections.
+As seen in the image below, the `siteMetadata` field has the data we provided (in the `gatsby-config.js` file) available as selections.

 Select the fields you want and click on the **play** button to run the query.